 This RNA sequence shows how triplets of nucleic acids translate into amino acids

 CC BY-SA 4.0 license: commons.wikimedia.org

 2. Would the presence of DNAs and RNAs in the laboratory easily lead to the fortuitous production of a living cell?

-RESPONSE: No, not easily.
+No, not easily.
 Merely having the parts of a cell does not guarantee that a living cell will be produced by chance.
-A mechanic can go to a large junk yard and find all sorts of parts to build a car.
-But he wouldn't know which parts are suitable and how they would all fit in the entire assembly.
-He needs the engineer's plan or blueprint to assemble a car.
-He needs to find the right part that was built to the right specification and for the car model that he wants to assemble.
+A mechanic can go to a large junkyard and find all sorts of parts to build a car.
+But he wouldn't know which parts were suitable and how they would all fit together in the entire assembly.
+He needs the engineer's plan or blueprints to assemble a car.
+He needs to find the right part that was built to the right specification for the car model that he wants to assemble.
 A mismatched bolt or misaligned hole will not work.
 Assembling the DNA sequence from scratch and building the necessary components for a living cell are a thousand times more complex than making a car at a junkyard.
-Even today biochemists have no clue how the genetic code sequence (the "blueprint") that links the nucleic acids to amino acids originated in the first place.
+Even today, biochemists have no clue how the genetic code sequence (the "blueprint") that links the nucleic acids to amino acids originated in the first place.
 The genetic code is like a software code that determines how tissues will be formed, how each part of the organism will function, and what kind of organism will be produced.
-The beautiful designs in the wings of a butterfly are determined by the code.
+The beautiful designs on the wings of a butterfly are determined by the code.
 They did not "just happen."
 The question is how the code for each wondrous organism in nature got there.
 Finding the answer to this question by science alone is not easy, and scientists are having a hard time.